Easy Dill Pickle Dip

 What’s most impressive is that this Easy Dip Recipe has only FIVE ingredients and takes minutes to make!

-I enjoy pickles, but the classic dill pickle is low on the list of my favorite varieties.
+- I love sweet pickle and pickled beets, don’t usually go out of my way to eat a dill pickle.
 But I still adored this dip, especially paired with ruffled potato chips!

 How to Make This EASY Dip Recipe